-1.2.2 Economic and social impact
+B. Economic and social impact

-The gender discourse in times of armed conflict reminds women, via biology as well as tradition, that 'they are the keepers of heart and home', and men that 'they need to protect women, children and the nation'.
-56 This translates into overwhelmingly male national military forces and extra-governmental armed groups, assuming their roles as protectors and fighters, relating to the dominant version of masculinity in various cultures.
-The distinction between the public and private spheres in society has left women and girls to maintain the security and wellbeing of the family, increasing the number of female headedhouseholds, often without the necessary resources.
-Their abilities as caregivers and providers are becoming increasingly more constrained, as the destruction of economic and social systems impede access to public and household goods as well as the availability of natural resources.
-60
+38. The gender discourse in times of armed conflict reminds women, via biology as well as tradition, that "they are the keepers of heart and home", and men that "they need to protect women, children and the nation".54 This translates into overwhelmingly male national military forces and extragovernmental armed groups, assuming their roles as protectors and fighters, relating to the dominant version of masculinity in various cultures.55 The distinction between the public and private spheres in society, (supra nr.
+35) has left women and girls to maintain the security and wellbeing of the family, increasing the number of female headed-households, often without the necessary resources.56 Their abilities as caregivers and providers are becoming increasingly more constrained, as the destruction of economic and social systems impede access to public and household goods as well as the availability of natural resources.57 Through their position as the sole income provider of the family, women can be pushed to take on additional occupational activities outside of regulated sectors, some of which may come at personal risk, to ensure food security and combat economic vulnerability.58 Furthermore, a difference in rights and entitlements have a significant impact on the influence of armed conflicts on the livelihood of men and of women.59 Hence, the lack of property and land rights, in combination with a lack of control over resources, poses a threat to the livelihoods of women.60 The collapse of primary health services disproportionately affects women as well, due to the steep rise in child - and maternal mortality.61 Daily activities like selling and buying at local markets, collecting water or ploughing the land become more hazardous as women are at increased risks of being harmed from landmines, cross-fire or sexual violence.62 Armed conflict permeates all spheres of the lives of